Andrejkf/solution_advanced_lane_finding/report_template.md

 ##### Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I have noticed that sometimes the model returns slope estimations divinding by zero, so this is something related to the slope calculation and might be improved.
 That is why you get the perception in some miliseconds that the lane lines disapear.

+However, for the project video in general lane lines are detected all the way along.

 If I were going further on this project I would install a camera on a car and I would test this model again.